Malik Tillman

 Malik Leon Tillman (born May 28, 2002) is a professional soccer player who plays as an attacking midfielder for club Bayer Leverkusen.
 Born in Germany, he represents the United States national team.
+He is known for his creativity, ball control, and dribbling.

-Tillman is a graduate of Bayern Munich's youth system, which he joined in 2015 from Greuther Fürth.
-He made his debut for Bayern's first-team in August 2021, having previously featured for Bayern Munich II.
-In July 2022, he signed for Scottish Premiership club Rangers on loan, where he won the PFA Scotland Young Player of the Year award for the 2022–23 season.
+Tillman played for Greuther Fürth and joined Bayern Munich's youth system in 2015.
+He featured for Bayern Munich II before making his debut for Bayern's first-team in August 2021.
+In July 2022, he moved to Scottish Premiership club Rangers on loan, where he won the PFA Scotland Young Player of the Year award for the 2022–23 season.
 In August 2023, he went on loan to Eredivisie club PSV Eindhoven and won the league in 2023–24, with the club permanently signing him in May 2024, winning the league again in 2024–25.
-In July 2025, Tillman signed a five-year contract to Bundesliga club Bayer Leverkusen for $41 million.
+In July 2025, Tillman returned to Germany and signed a five-year contract with Bayer Leverkusen.

-Tillman represented both his country of birth, Germany, and the United States at youth international level.
-He made his senior international debut for the United States in June 2022.
+The son of an American serviceman stationed in Germany, Tillman represented both Germany and the United States at various youth levels.
+He committed to play for the U.S. and made his senior international debut in June 2022.